 Pope Benedict XVI, 85, who has been considered a guardian of the faith, upholding the traditional teachings of the church leading the clergy in the defense of the faith, announced February 11, 2013 he is resigning as Bishops of Rome and Pope effective at the end of the month. ...

 Join us in prayer for the intentions entrusted to us by Pope Francis.
-For June 2018, we join the Holy Father in praying for: That economists may have the courage to reject any economy of exclusion and know how to open new paths. ...read more
+For November 2018, we join the Holy Father in praying that the language of love and dialogue may always prevail over the language of conflict.

 Pope Francis 5th Anniversary: Innovation in Continuity